 When less work is completed on a task during the week than was planned,

-Clarity PPMwill schedule this work at the higher rate within the task schedule.
+Classic PPMwill schedule this work at the higher rate within the task schedule.
 In this case, when you open the project in Microsoft Project, the task is rescheduled and the finish date is delayed.

 Tasks not reported on a time sheet may change due to the posting of the assigned resource's time sheet.

-Clarity PPMassumes that a person's time sheet is a complete accounting of the project work they completed that week.
+Classic PPMassumes that a person's time sheet is a complete accounting of the project work they completed that week.
 If a scheduled task did not appear on the time sheet, it implies no work was completed by the resource on that task, and must be rescheduled for the following week or beyond.

 When you open your project in Microsoft Project, it will be scheduled.
 This is true even if you use Manual Calculation mode in Microsoft Project.
 As a result, task finish dates and resource work distribution in Microsoft Project may be different from the values in